 At Fishman & Sheridan eyeCare Specialists our doctors are dedicated to providing outstanding care for corneal conditions.
-If you suffer from corneal erosion or Fuch’s Dystrophy, you can find effective treatment at our Clermont practice.
+If you suffer from corneal erosion, keratoconus, or Fuch’s Dystrophy, you can find effective treatment at our Clermont practice.
 We can also refer you to a cornea specialist for more complex conditions.
 To find the best treatment option for your corneal health, contact one of our three area locations today.

 The Function and Anatomy of the Cornea